germs-lab/blast_crash_course/ncbi/index.md

 Task 1
 ------
 Get the metagenome datasets and scripts related to this tutorial.
+Don't forget, you will need to install "*git*".

+    sudo apt-get install git

 All the tutorial materials are contained on a Github repository.
 The reason for using Github is that this material can be updated by me and grabbed by you lucky folk seamlessly with just a couple commands.
 To refresh your memmory, [here](https://github.com/edamame-course/Github/blob/master/Tutorial.md) is Jackson's github tutorial.
 If you are interested in learning more about Git, see this [tutorial](http://git-lectures.github.io/) also.
 Now, let's get some play data: